Luc4st1574/feedforge/README.md

 <div id="user-content-toc">
   <ul align="start">
-    <summary><h2 style="display: inline-block">ForgeBot it is our friendly friend who helps us getting all the neccesarry data from our user by just using whattsapp all technical features of our bot are down below this readme file</h2></summary>
+    <summary><h2 style="display: inline-block">ForgeBot it is our friendly friend who helps us getting all the neccesarry data from our user by just using Whattsapp all technical features of our bot are down below this readme file</h2></summary>
   </ul>
 </div>